-The combination of Six Sigma with ‘lean manufacturing’ lead to the creation of ‘Lean Six Sigma’, a methodology which strives to eliminate wastage.
-A number of prominent businesses, such as General Electric, Motorola and Toyota, employ Lean Six Sigma and have described a variety of key points which should be followed.
+The combination of Six Sigma with ‘lean manufacturing’ lead to the creation of ‘Lean Six Sigma,’ a methodology that strives to eliminate wastage.
+Several prominent businesses, such as General Electric, Motorola, and Toyota, employ Lean Six Sigma and have described various key points that should be followed.
 Although these may seem like tricky objectives, they can be explained in the following terms:

-1. Commitment to the scope and goals of your project can only be achieved through consistent action and planning.
+1. Commitment to your project’s scope and goals can only be achieved through consistent action and planning.

 2. Rewards should be linked to performance; promotion should be closely associated with training-related competency.

-3. Lean Six Sigma should form a leadership development program which prepares future company managers.
+3. Lean Six Sigma should form a leadership development program that prepares future company managers.

-4. Goals should be customer-focused as well as goal-driven; feedback should challenge current thinking within the framework of the project.
+4. Goals should be customer-focused and goal-driven; feedback should challenge current thinking within the project’s framework.

-5. It is critical that strategies remain focused paying close attention to the objectives of the project as a whole.
+5. It is critical that strategies remain focused, paying close attention to the project’s objectives as a whole.
 Frequent revisions, even when necessary, should not lack direction.

-6. The value that Lean Six Sigma brings to a project means that it should be considered as an investment, rather than an expense.
+6. The value that Lean Six Sigma brings to a project means that it should be considered an investment rather than an expense.

-7. Lean Six Sigma should allow incorporation of alternative, but complementary strategies which are recognized as industry standards.
+7. Lean Six Sigma should incorporate alternative but complementary strategies that are recognized as industry standards.

 Six Sigma Disadvantages

-Six sigma is considered as an old methodology and no doubt it needs lean management to stay in.
-Following are the major disadvantages of having only six sigma in action;
+Six sigma is considered an old methodology, and no doubt, it needs lean management to stay in.
+The following are the major disadvantages of having only six sigma in action;

 - It needs a team with proper training.

-- The overall cost is much higher at the start on six sigma implementation
+- The overall cost is much higher at the start of six sigma implementation.

-- Implementation of six sigma is a time-taking activity that needs the patience to get results.
+- Implementation of six sigma is a time-taking activity that needs patience to get results.

-- Six Sigma is a methodology that needs to scrap previously adopted methodology
+- Six Sigma is a methodology that needs to scrap the previously adopted methodology.

-Six Sigma has revolutionized process management, such that its data collection, quality controls and implementation strategies are recognized as both economical and valuable.
+Six Sigma has revolutionized process management, such that its data collection, quality controls, and implementation strategies are recognized as both economical and valuable.
 Indeed, many corporate bodies seek to emulate this approach within their own organizations.
 Implementing Lean Six Sigma should highlight a company’s common vision, thereby enabling a unified workforce.
-After all, a business leader who is able to articulate a clear and uncompromising view of their strategy will be a powerful driving force for success.
+After all, a business leader who can articulate a clear and uncompromising view of their strategy will be a powerful driving force for success.
 A clear mission statement will play a significant role in aligning efforts and inspiring action within all strata of your company.